jrobind/thefrontendcoach.com/src/posts/ace-your-first-year-as-a-junior-developer.md

 ## 2. Communicate

 This sounds like the standard tip of ‘be good at communicating’.
 But honestly, as a junior developer your communication skills are just as, if not more important, than your technical ability.
 Often, because you feel embarrassed that you might not know something and you’re hyper-aware that you feel out of your depth, it becomes tempting to silo yourself and hide away when you’re completely stuck on something - eventually, you might decide to ask for help begrudgingly.
-The problem is, if you don’t tell your coworkers or boss when things are hard or when you’re stuck then you risk shooting yourself and possibly your team in the foot.
-You won't help yourself and you won't allow your team and coworkers to help you.
+The problem is, if you don’t tell your co-workers or boss when things are hard or when you’re stuck then you risk shooting yourself and possibly your team in the foot.
+You won't help yourself and you won't allow your team and co-workers to help you.
 For instance, if you put off asking a question regarding a task that you do not understand you may end up blocked by this for a long time which may have been fixed really quickly if only you’d asked.
 The repercussions could be:

 * Your team might miss a sprint goal or particular objective
 * You may be perceived as underperforming

-As long as you keep communicating you’ll allow yourself to progress at a much faster rate and you’ll allow your coworkers to help you too.
+As long as you keep communicating you’ll allow yourself to progress at a much faster rate and you’ll allow your co-workers to help you too.

 ## 3. Be enthusiastic